Web UI/UX - Front-end Programming - Research - Visual Design

 Here I designed some initial concept storyboards while my team and I were in the process of uncovering which features and components were technically feasible and which ones were not.

-We ended up reiterating on this kid-friendly concept and gave the app a more professional look.
+We ended up reiterating on the kid-friendly concept and gave the app a more professional look.
 We also removed the tutorial process because we thought that the app needed to be self-explanatory rather than relying on an elaborate, guided tutorial.

 What followed was two full weeks of data scavenging and product feature planning through sketches, concept storyboards, and iterative mockups.